CrispDyt/starter-hugo-academic/content/home/professional-experience.md

         * Built automatic software testing platform and used penetration testing method to test mobile app software;
         * Carried out and finished research report about mobile phone resolution based on Srez neural network

+  - title: Leader of Saxphone Group of Buaa Marching Band
+    company: Buaa Marching Band
+    company_url:
+    location: Beijing
+    date_start: '2018-09-01'
+    date_end:
+    description: |2-
+        Responsibilities include:

+        * Leader of Saxphone Group of BUAA Marching band and helped to organized more than ten theatrical performance in Beihang University;
+        * Responsible for communications with other group and schedule the daily training plan of members
+        * Attend 2018 Beijing University Music Festival with BUAA Marching Band and finally won the gold medal in Nov.2018
+        * Invited by the Royal Edinburgh Military Tatoo and became the first non-professional Orchestra Band and the Second Chinese Orchestra Band in the history to attend the 2019th Edinburgh Military Tattoo in Edinburgh

 design: